Henshen1112/Final-Year-Project/README.md

 5. Replacement: Form a new population based on fitness.

 ## Acknowledgements
-- UTeM for providing the resources and support for this project.
+- Thanks to Universiti Teknikal Malaysia Melaka for providing the opportunity and resources to complete this project.
-- Professors and mentors who guided the project.
+- Special thanks to my supervisor, Dr Zeratul for her guidance.
-- Open-source libraries and contributors that made this project possible.
+- Gratitude to the contributors of open-source libraries used in this project.